Skoda Kodiaq SUV (2016 - ) review

 How practical is it?

 If you regularly need to carry seven adults on long journeys and in reasonable comfort, a big MPV like the Seat Alhambra or Ford Galaxy will be a better choice for your needs.
 However, for most buyers, the appeal of a car that gives you the choice between having a huge boot and seven seats for the rare occasions the whole family need to travel together will be invaluable.
-Entry-level Kodiaqs have five seats, with the third row of chairs optional on SE versions.
-They’re standard on SE L, Edition, Scout, Sportline, L&K and vRS models.
+Entry-level Kodiaqs have the third row of chairs optional, while they’re standard on SE L, Edition, Scout, Sportline, L&K and vRS models.

 With all those chairs up, you’ll be able to shoehorn children in without any trouble, but grown-ups will find it a squeeze back there.
 Still, even in this layout, you have 270 litres of space for a few bags of shopping.
 Fold down the back row and the flat loading bay swells to over 700 litres.
 Those sat in the middle row have a generous amount of head- and legroom, and these seats slide and recline to ensure maximum passenger comfort.
 The middle seat is harder and narrower than the other two, though, and a Kia Sorento feels bigger inside.